 To bump up to your credit score to the “good” range” you’ll need to have your 60+ day delinquencies removed or aged beyond 12 months.

 Additionally, you’ll typically need about three years of credit history in order to bump up your score.
 Once you hit a score of 670, you’re considered to be in the good range and will have better credit opportunities available to you.

 Are fair and average credit scores the same?

 The average American’s score is up to a 700 on the FICO score range.
-That’s more than 30 points above the top end of a fair credit score so they definitely don’t mean the same thing.
+That’s more than 30 points above the top end of “fair” so they definitely don’t mean the same thing.
 Typically, the bottom of the score range is considered bad, then fair, good, very good, and excellent.
 Most Americans, then, have good credit.

 Potential landlords can do the same when you’re trying to rent a new house or apartment.
 Another hidden cost of having below-average credit is higher insurance premiums.

-Clearly, it’s vital to know how to maintain and improve your credit score, regardless of where you currently fall on the spectrum.
+Clearly, it’s vital to know how to build and maintain credit, regardless of where you currently fall on the spectrum.

 How can you avoid going from fair to poor credit?

-Before you can improve your credit score, you need to know how to maintain it.
+If you want to improve your credit, you firs tneed to know how to maintain it.
 Avoid making late payments (more on that shortly) and don’t close any credit cards unless you’re paying an annual fee.